 Leadership directly impacts about on the sustainability of a business.
 The single most important attribute of leadership is influence.
 Why?
 Because through influence one needs to engage the audience.You can’t lead without having an engaged audience or followers.

 And how do you get an engaged audience?

-Whilst a lot has been written and even more spoken about leadership, we still have an issue of fair to poor leadership in many organizations.
+Whilst a lot has been written and even more has been spoken about leadership, we still have an issue of fair to poor leadership in many organizations.

 Is this scenario because of we can’t develop leadership skills or we simply don’t believe leadership can’t be taught or, as adults we just can’t unlearn in order to re-learn new skills?

-To deliver on making the business sustainable, strong and dynamic leadership is critical.
-Critical in order to have a brand that is respected and is engaged with its stakeholders.
+To deliver on making a business sustainable, strong, dynamic and influential leadership is critical in order to have a brand that is respected and is engaged with its stakeholders.

 In the journey of making a brand sustainable (and it’s not a program/project that will bear fruit in a year, mind you!) organisational leadership is critical and key to success.

 Leadership, that has the emotional & intellectual maturity to, engage the organisation’s rank and file on a one to one in order to have a motivated group of followers who understand their role and appreciate the challenge is must- have.
 Well, that’s easier said than done!